possibilities/meteor-forms/README.md

 Mass assignment protection where possible

-Change all examples so the form isn't defined every time

 Auto focus (default) and manual focus

 Use form errorsMessage and successMessage but fall back to validation messages if possible.
 Also need fallback if neither exist